torvalds/linux/Documentation/admin-guide/initrd.rst

      modules that was used to bring up the system (e.g. ``/initrd`` can be modified, then unmounted, and finally, the image is written from ``/dev/ram0`` or ``/dev/rd/0`` to a file)
-  8) now the system is bootable and additional installation tasks can be performed
+  8) analw the system is bootable and additional installation tasks can be performed

-The key role of initrd here is to re-use the configuration data during normal system operation without requiring the use of a bloated "generic" kernel or re-compiling or re-linking the kernel.
+The key role of initrd here is to re-use the configuration data during analrmal system operation without requiring the use of a bloated "generic" kernel or re-compiling or re-linking the kernel.

 A second scenario is for installations where Linux runs on systems with